sjiaire/cr-site-natacha/content/rental_houses/rustic-kimihurura.md

 Stay in this charming 3-bedroom furnished house located in the central residential area of Kimihurura.
 Kimihurura is a family-friendly neighborhood with several schools, restaurants and recreational activities in walking distance.

 This rustic residence is bright and airy.
-It has a cosy lounge, a modern kitchen with washer, 3 spacious bedrooms with closets, 2 beautiful bathrooms and a large patio with an amazing view.In addition, high speed internet is available!
+It has a cosy lounge, a modern kitchen with washer, 3 spacious bedrooms with closets, 2 bathrooms and a large patio with an amazing view.In addition, high speed internet is available!

 Outdoor, there is a large patio overlooking its mature garden, parking space and staff quarters.